Professional contacts use LinkedIn as a communication mechanism.

 LinkedIn offers job postings, but it also offers the opportunity to track companies…. which individuals are leaving the company, what job postings are made, relevant press releases and industry news.
 For example, if you see that there are people leaving a department, you can suspect that there are going to be openings in that department and reach-out to them before the job is posted.

 People do not realize how helpful LinkedIn is in their day-to-day career and referral base development.
 By logging on each day, you are building a career toolbox with the industry news, forums for conversation and discussion relevant to what is of interest.
-It offers a unique opportunity to be profiled so people can find you if they are looking for your skill sets.
+It offers a unique opportunity to be profiled.
+Then, your skill sets can be front-and-center.
 You should not just have a job profile and description of what you are doing in your current position, rather, you should instead have the totality of your work experience for years in LinkedIn so that you have a history of skill sets for potential referrals to review.